 There are 2 main forms of drug and alcohol testing used in the industry – instant testing and lab testing.
 We currently use both types of tests at David Barber Occupational Health, to ensure that our results are accurate and tailored to your requirements.

-Additionally, we are able to undertake with-cause testing for both drug and alcohol in the workplace, if there is legitimate suspicion for the test or if there has already been an accident that requires investigation.
+Additionally, we are able to undertake with-cause testing for both drug and alcohol in the workplace, if there is legitimate suspicion for the test or if there has already been an accident that requires investigation we are on hand to get you the results you need as fast as possible, just contact our expert team today.

 David is trained to UKAS-standard for drug and alcohol testing, and all our technicians have had training in-house to carry out testing with expertise.
 Our clients include Nikko Denko, Hinckley Point Power Station and Dacrylate Paints, to name but a few.